What is an emotional detox and why is it important to our overall health?

 - Easily distracted and unable to maintain focus.

-- Unable to retain information, accompanied by a poor short term memory.
+- Unable to retain information, accompanied by poor short-term memory.

 - Deep feelings of anxiety.
 Constantly worrying about everything no matter how small.